-The Potomac River (Feature 22MM.S1 and 22MM B) mitigation requirement was determined based on the footprint (square feet) of the proposed American Legion Bridge piers.
+The Potomac River (Feature 22MM.S1 and 22MM\B) mitigation requirement was determined based on the footprint (square feet) of the proposed American Legion Bridge piers.
 Due to the localized impacts from the proposed bridge piers and large size of the river, it was determined by USACE Baltimore District that a mitigation requirement based on square feet of impacts was better suited than using the Draft MSMF V.1 stream impact calculator that is based on linear feet of impacts.
 A similar equation to the Draft MSMF V.1 was used to convert square feet of impact to functional feet of impact.
-The existing bridge piers will be completely removed and replaced with new bridge piers and therefore the square footage of impact was determined by subtracting the existing piers square footage from the proposed piers square footage.
-The square footage of impact was then divided by 14.78, which is equivalent to one functional foot based on the piedmont bankfull drainage curves, to convert square feet of impacts to functional feet of impacts.
+The existing bridge piers will be completely removed and replaced with new bridge piers and therefore the square footage of impact was determined by subtracting the existing piers square footage from the proposed piers square footage on the piedmont bankfull drainage curves, to convert square feet of impacts to functional feet of impacts to functional feet of impacts.
 The functional foot of impact was then multiplied by the existing RBH stream quality score to calculate a raw functional foot value that was entered into the below equation to determine the stream losses (mitigation requirement) in functional feet.
 Details on the Potomac River (Feature 22M.S1 and 22MM\B) impacts and functional foot loss calculations are included in Table F-2 in Appendix F.